 Nottingham punk duo Sleaford Mods make music about life on the poverty line.
-But singer Jason Williamson admits the capitalist model he fought tooth and nail against for years is now of service, as the band prepares to play premium music festival WOMADelaide in March.
+But singer Jason Williamson admits the capitalist model he fought tooth and nail against for years is now of service.

 Going full-circle capitalist with Sleaford Mods